theXappy/NupkgGolfing/README.md

 #### 4.2.
 Minifying the XMLs
 Obviously, I could just remove whitespaces and newlines in my working copies of the XML.
 But that makes modifying them a pain in the ass.
-So Instead I just added an automatic "build" step that minifies the XMLs before shoving them into the zip.
+Instead, I just added an automatic "build" step that minifies the XMLs before shoving them into a zip.
 For Example:
 ![image](https://github.com/theXappy/NupkgGolfing/assets/10898152/0913fdb8-5675-4449-86c5-1fb633558d62)